SeenaManickalSulaiman/Customer-Churn-Analysis/README.md

 •	**Enhanced Customer Experience**: Identifying pain points allows businesses to improve their products and services.

 •	**Informed Decision-Making**: Data-driven insights help businesses allocate resources more effectively and make strategic decisions.

+## **Importance of Customer Churn Analysis**
+Customer churn is a critical metric for SaaS businesses that rely on monthly recurring revenues from subscriptions.
+It represents the loss of customers, which directly impacts the bottom line.
+Churn is the opposite of customer retention, which focuses on maintaining customer relationships.
+Minimizing churn should be a key part of any customer engagement strategy, encompassing all interactions with the business or brand.
+Prioritizing customer engagement and developing a robust retention strategy are essential to protect against churn.
+Companies should frequently measure churn rates to understand their risk of revenue loss and take proactive steps to mitigate it.